 - expect all staff to work positively with volunteers

 - recognise that volunteers require satisfying work and personal development and will seek to help volunteers meet these needs.

 OSF operates an equality policy for both staff and volunteers.
 We recruit volunteers based on their skills and experience and will not discriminate on other grounds, including gender, marital or parental status, race, ethnic or national origin, colour, disability, sexual orientation, religion or age.
 In some circumstances, people interested in volunteering approach OSF expressing their interest.
 In other instances, roles will be advertised on mailing lists, on community noticeboards, on websites and via other appropriate networks.

 As with all volunteering organisations in the UK, we can only involve foreign volunteers who have a visa which allows volunteering.
 If you are not a UK, EU or EEZ national, please send proof of your eligibility to volunteer.

-All volunteers will be reimbursed for travel expenses (up to a maximum of £5 per day) and other expenses associated with their volunteering role, as agreed before expenses are incurred, using the OSF expenses claim form.
+All volunteers will be reimbursed for travel expenses (typically up to £5 per day, with higher sums agreed at the discretion of the Festival Manager) and other expenses associated with their volunteering role, as agreed before expenses are incurred, using the OSF expenses claim form.
 Receipts will be required for out-of-pocket expenses.